 This course is intended for people who wish to analyze solid mechanics problems using COMSOL Multiphysics.
 It is expected that attendees will have an existing knowledge of the structure of COMSOL Multiphysics and will possess a relevant engineering, physics, mathematics or science background.
 Previous knowledge of structural mechanics is not necessary.
 Attendees that have developed solutions in COMSOL Multiphysics for other physics and are looking to expand their capabilities to solid mechanics are encouraged to attend.

-Attendees will be led through use of COMSOL Multiphysics to perform range of solid mechanics analyses.
+Attendees will be led through use of COMSOL Multiphysics to perform a range of solid mechanics analyses.
+Underlying theory and fundamentals will be covered to supplement the FEA implementation.
 Best practices for two- and three- dimensional problems will be demonstrated using practical examples.
 The following items will be covered:

 - Theoretical basis for solid mechanics